atal-dev-dhakal/Learning-React/README.md

 - Started UX course on Domestika.

 ## Day 25
-- Continued the UX course on Domestika.
+- Continued and completed the UX course on Domestika.